7 Bugs You Should Never Kill In Your Garden

 The Praying Mantis

 The largest and most formidable of garden insects is the praying mantis.
 This “faithful” insect features a large triangular head with bulging eyes and a long body in which they conceal their wings.
 Mantises have enlarged forelegs used for catching and holding prey.
 Yes, to satisfy their enormous appetites, these predators feed on other bugs like aphids, caterpillars and beetles.
 If you find this bug in your garden, do not kill it.
 If you find one somewhere else, put it in your garden.
 Of course, there are still plenty of pests you don’t want anywhere near your garden.
-Start by trying some of these 13 simple ways to keep your home and yard pest-free.

 If you are terrified of spiders, understand they mean your garden no harm.
 In fact, they weave their webs to catch those bugs you don’t want eating your plants.
 Will they bite you?
 Probably not.
 And if they do, chances are the bite will kill you is pretty slim.
 Your average garden spider is non-lethal, at least to humans.
 But do you want to watch out for these 10 most dangerous bugs.